i2p/i2p.firefox/PRINCIPLES.md

 is **``Browser Profile Configuration``** where it injects settings into a pre-existing browser from the host system.
-Solving this problem pre-dates the evolution of `i2p.firefox` into a fully-fledged I2P router distribution and has been the defining goal of this project for it's entire existence.
+Solving this problem pre-dates the evolution of `i2p.firefox` into a fully-fledged I2P router distribution and has been the defining goal of this project for its entire existence.

 However, what good browser profile configuration is, is as complicated as how to deploy it.
-I2P has a unique opportunity to decide how it will handle problems related to browsing in it's own context while the network grows and synthesize a useful number of safe browser configurations while also reducing existing browser config fragmentation.
+I2P has a unique opportunity to decide how it will handle problems related to browsing in its own context while the network grows and synthesize a useful number of safe browser configurations while also reducing existing browser config fragmentation.